 Kalalau Valley

 I’m kicking off this new series of one day island itineraries with a visit to Kauai.
 If I only had one day to visit Kauai, I would focus my time on seeing the Waimea Canyon and Kokee State Parks.
 These colorful parks are adjacent to each other, so it’s easy to see both in one day and they are completely free to visit.
-Baring any weather issue, I promise you’ll end up with many beautiful photo opportunities and views that will almost take your breath away.
+Baring any weather issue, you’ll end up with many beautiful photo opportunities and views that will almost take your breath away.
 The photo above shows the Kalalau Valley that you can see from the Kalalau Lookout and Puu o Kila Lookouts at Kokee State Park.
 So, let’s take a practical look at how we can see these excellent parks in one day.

 Arrival and arranging transportation: